Schneider Electric: 1963–1999

-In the 1960s, following the death of Charles Schneider, Schneider-Creusot was absorbed by Belgium's Empain group, which merged Schneider-Creusot with its own corporate structures to form Empain-Schneider.
+In the 1960s, following the death of Charles Schneider, Schneider-Creusot was absorbed by Belgium's Empain group, which merged Schneider-Creusot with its corporate structures to form Empain-Schneider.
 In 1981, the Empain family sold its controlling stake to Paribas.
 In the 1980s and 1990s, the company, once again operating under the Schneider name, divested from steel and shipbuilding and, through strategic acquisitions, began to focus on the electricity sector.
 These acquisitions included Télémécanique in 1988, Square D in 1991, and Merlin Gerin in 1992.
+In 1996, the company created the holding company Schneider Electric (China) Investment Company Ltd.

 1999–present

-In January of 1999, Schneider acquired the Scandinavian switch-maker Lexel.
+In January 1999, Schneider acquired the Scandinavian switch-maker Lexel.
 Later that year, the company renamed itself Schneider Electric, to reflect its focus on the electricity sector.
+In 2000, Schneider Electric acquired the French controls-maker Crouzet Automatismes from Thomson-CSF and the Swiss motion control specialist SIG Positec from SIG Group.

 In October 2006, Schneider Electric announced that it would acquire the data center equipment manufacturer American Power Conversion for $6.1 billion.
 The following February, the move was finalized following its approval by the European Commission.
-In June of 2010, Schneider and the rolling stock manufacturer Alstom jointly purchased Areva's transmission and distribution businesses in a transaction totaling $2.73 billion.
+In June 2010, Schneider and the rolling stock manufacturer Alstom jointly purchased Areva's transmission and distribution businesses in a transaction totaling $2.73 billion.

 In 2016, Schneider acquired Tower Electric, a British company that manufactured fixings and fastenings for construction and electrical firms.
 In 2017, Schneider Electric became the majority shareholder of Aveva, a provider of engineering and industrial software based in the UK.
 The next year, it acquired the Indian multinational Larsen & Toubro's electrical and automatic business in a cash deal for ₹140 billion.

 In February 2020, Schneider made a €1.4 billion takeover bid for German company RIB Software, closing the deal in July 2020.
 Also in 2020, Schneider Electric acquired ProLeiT AG, a supplier of industrial control and MES software.

-In April 2021, Schneider introduced 'The Zero Carbon Project'.
-Since then, it has shown its commitment to minimize 'operational carbon emissions' by 2025.

 In January 2023, Schneider Electric's acquisition of Aveva was finalized.

-Notable acquisitions

-Organizational structure and offer

-Since 2019, Schneider Electric has been operating business units: Energy Management, Industrial Automation, and Services.

-Energy Management

-The Energy Management business provides products for the management of energy in medium voltage and grid automation, low voltage and building automation, secure power and cooling applications.

-Services

-The Services business includes three divisions: Global Field Services, Energy and Sustainability Services, and Smart grid Services.

-EcoStruxure

-In 2016 Schneider Electric launched the next generation of EcoStruxure – an IoT-enabled architecture.
-The EcoStruxure platform uses Microsoft Azure.
-In 2021, the EcoStruxure solutions introduced by Schneider helped customers lessen 'carbon emissions' by 84 million tonnes.

-In April 2019, the company launched Schneider Electric Exchange, an open business platform.
-In June 2022, Schneider Electric introduced its EcoStruxure Machine Expert Twin, an adaptable digital shadow software solution that aims to handle the machine's 'lifecycle'.